Hound Dogs

 About the Scottish Deerhound

-The Scottish Deerhound is a very large hound dogs known for its balanced nature and capable mind.
-Better suited to homes with space, the Scottish Deerhound is best matched with experienced owners.
+The Scottish Deerhound is a large hound dog known for being deeply loving with its family and outgoing and sociable.
+With a capable mind, better suited to homes with outdoor space, the Scottish Deerhound is best matched with experienced owners.
 Typically standing 28 to 32 inches tall at the shoulder and weighing 75 to 110 pounds, this breed has a life expectancy of 8 to 11 years, making it a devoted companion for the right family.

 Originally classified within the Hound Dogs group, the Scottish Deerhound brings a distinct combination of traits that sets it apart.
 The Scottish Deerhound is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Scottish Deerhound loves being close to its people and forms strong bonds with every member of the household.